-The data has been separated into 'Glide' and 'Flare', which are distinguished by the thinner resp. thicker part of the lines in Fig.5.
-For the typical case the column movement itself gives a clear indication of the timing of flare initiation, which is supported by the the pitch, climb rate, horizon height and change of horizon height.
+The data has been separated into 'Glide' and 'Flare', which are distinguished by the thinner, respectively the thicker part of the lines in Fig. 5.
+For the typical case the column movement itself gives a clear indication of the timing of flare initiation, which is supported by the pitch, climb rate, horizon height and change of horizon height.

-Figure 6 shows the trained γ -networks.
+Figure 6 shows the trained $\gamma$ -networks.
 Networks with only 2 hidden layer neurons proved sufficient; when adding a third hidden neuron, its contribution to the output layer neuron was always weighed virtually zero.
 The lower row of black rectangles in each of the 3 plots represents the inputs (cues) available to each network.
-These input values are propagated to the hidden layer neurons, where the γ -function is applied.
-The outputs of the hidden layer neurons are then propagated to the output neuron, where the γ -function is applied again to obtain the final output.
-The relative weights δ_i are represented by the widths of the connection lines, the values of γ are written next to the neurons.
+These input values are propagated to the hidden layer neurons, where the $\gamma$ -function is applied.
+The outputs of the hidden layer neurons are then propagated to the output neuron, where the $\gamma$ -function is applied again to obtain the final output.
+The relative weights $\delta_i$ are represented by the widths of the connection lines, the values of $\gamma$ are written next to the neurons.
 The small graphs at the left of each network show the original training data (black) and the network outputs (red).
 The upper 2 networks in Fig. 6 are the models obtained for the glide and flare phase control.
 The lower one identifies the cues which trigger the flare initiation.
 If we look at the network for the glide, we see that there is a strong connection between input 'Y-H' (the implicit horizon), via the left hidden layer neuron to the output neuron at the top.
-The right hidden layer neuron reacts as ' τ{θ} AND 1- θ ' which corresponds to the general trend that the column is high in the beginning (far away, so large time to contact and small runway angle) and slowly goes down.
+The right hidden layer neuron reacts as ' $\tau{\theta}$ AND 1- $\theta$ ' which corresponds to the general trend that the column deflection is small in the beginning (far away, so the time to contact is large and the runway angle is small) and slowly grows (the downward trend in Fig. 5, top-right).
 However, from the connection weights between the hidden layer and the top layer, it becomes clear that the implicit horizon is the main cue for glide control.